 What is the Employee Selection Process?

-The employee selection process is requires advertising, reviewing, screening, cold calling, interviewing, testing & then selecting the right candidate at right place.
-It can be defined as the hiring & shortlisting candidate with skillset & necessary qualification to fill the vacancy in a company.
+The process requires advertising, reviewing, screening, cold calling, interviewing, testing & then selecting the right candidate at the right place.
+It can be defined as the hiring & shortlisting of candidates with skillset & the necessary qualifications to fill the vacancy in a company.

-The very first requirement of an employee selection process is a well-written job description.
-The job description gives clarity on the job role, skill sets, technical, and other expertise required of the candidate.
-Therefore, a detailed job description will avoid wastage of time in screening through applicants who aren’t fit for the role.
+The job announced is the first & foremost point of contact to get the perfect employee for your organization.
+The requirement of an employee selection process is a well-written job description.
+The job description gives clarity on the job role, skill sets, technical, as well as other expertise required of the candidate.
+Therefore, a detailed job description will avoid wastage of time in screening applicants who aren’t fit for the role.
 It gives a candidate the opportunity to assess themselves clearly before applying for a role.

-A line manager should ideally prepare a job description for better job role clarity.
-The HR then puts this job description on various platforms including the company’s website, social media pages, and also gives it to placement agencies.
+likewise, the manager should ideally prepare a job description for better job role clarity.
+The HR then puts this job description on various platforms including the company’s website, social media pages like Facebook or Linkedin, and also gives it to placement agencies.

-The company should be prepared to accept applications across different mediums.
+Next, You should be prepared to accept applications across different mediums.
 Invite all the resumes to one email ID for efficient data gathering.
 Ensure the company’s website is able to receive the CVs without any technical glitches.
-Once the CVs are received, a unified destination makes sorting and reviewing easy.
-In the case of different vacancies offer different email IDs.
+Once the CVs are received, a unified destination helps with sorting of qualified and unqualified candidates and reviewing them easily.
+In this case of different vacancies, offer different email IDs.